Contact us: email@example.com or 307-758-4616

 We specialize in huacaya alpaca, because that is what we raise, but we are also willing to give it a try with any fiber you would like to send our way!

 Felting is a huge passion on the ranch.
 We use a roller felting for part of the work but layout and fulling is by hand.
 We do not sell any felt that isn't fulled and ready to use unless by special request.
 Hand spinning is also something we are still doing, so if you have a super special fleece, we can certainly take great care of it for you.

 Unlike the larger mills, we prefer to run smaller batches (down to 1 lb!) for individual animals.
 We are a small operation and it makes the day go so much faster if we get to change colors once in a while!

-Blending (mixing two different fiber types like wool and alpaca together starting at the picker and working through to the spinner) with other fibers is an option, we do have limited amount of wool or llama at reasonable prices.
+Blending, mixing two different fiber types like wool and alpaca together with other fibers is an option, we do have limited amount of wool or llama at reasonable prices.

 Plying two colors of yarn together is not "blending", no extra charge.
 Running two colors side by side in the carder for a multi-color roving or batts is not "blending", no extra charge!